mrpaulandrew/procfwk/docs/tables.md

 ## ServicePrincipals
 __Schema:__ dbo

 __Definition:__ At runtime a worker [pipeline](/procfwk/pipelines) will be executed by the framework [functions](/procfwk/functions).
-The function will authenticate against the target worker data factory using SPN details sorted in this table directly, or referenced by this tableto Azure Key Vault.
+The function will authenticate against the target worker data factory using SPN details sorted in this table directly, or referenced by this table to Azure Key Vault.

 |Id|Attribute|Data Type|Length|Nullable
 |:---:|---|---|:---:|:---:|